jwasinger/mimc-merkle-proof/README.md

 ## Setup

-Have assemblyscript compiler and gulp installed
+Have assemblyscript compiler and gulp installed.
+The project is verified to build with asc 0.7.0 and gulp 4.0.2.

 run `build.sh` which compiles groth16 assemblyscript to wasm and merges it with Websnark.